bfrobin446/KSP-RP64/README.md

 of ElectricCharge represents one kilojoule of energy.
 Batteries and generators will have their capacities increased to match.

+## How to install

+1. Manually download and install [Sigma Dimensions](https://github.com/Sigma88/Sigma-Dimensions/releases).
+   The last release of Sigma Dimensions that's indexed on CKAN is several years out of date.

+1. Set CKAN to allow mods compatible with KSP 1.10 and 1.11.
+The mods that we need 1.10 compatibility for are RealAntennas and SolverEngines.

+1. I intend to make RP64 installable with CKAN once I have a version that's complete enough to declare as an official release.
+Until then:

+   1. Use CKAN to install the other dependencies listed in RP64.netkan.
+Add recommended and suggested packages to taste.

+   1. Copy or link the `GameData/RP64` folder from the repository into your KSP GameData.

+1. If you have the Breaking Ground expansion installed, change `SERENITY_ROCS_VISUAL_SPEED` to 12 in KSP's `settings.cfg`.
+   For game performance reasons, the researchable surface features in Breaking Ground are hidden if the active vessel's surface speed is above this threshold.
+But when Sigma Dimensions is installed, the speed that's compared to the threshold appears to be scaled down by the square of the solar system scale factor.
+At 6.4x, a threshold of 12 causes surface features to appear at roughly the same speed that we get with the default threshold of 500 at stock scale.

+1. If you've been playing stock KSP on High terrain detail and you see poor frame rates near the Mun after installing the rescale, RP64 adds a "Medium-High" detail setting that may work better for you.

 ## Things to watch for future work

 ### Kerbalism